joshcough/HaskellStarter/README.md

 ### QuickCheck

 [QuickCheck](#http://www.haskell.org/haskellwiki/Introduction_to_QuickCheck2) is a library for writing properties for your functions, and a framework for testing those properties with random inputs.
-Here is a simple example property that for all lists of integers, tests that the reverse or the reverse of that list is the equal to that list.
+Here is a simple example property that for all lists of integers, tests that the reverse of the reverse of that list is the equal to that list.

 ```Haskell
 prop_list_reverse_reverse :: [Int] -> Bool